10-5-pursuit/Request-Response-Cycle-APIs-and-Postman-Lab/README.md

 - In your own words, summarize the request-response cycle.

-> The request-response cycle ...
+> The request-response cycle is summarized by a simple question (or request) sent by the client and a single suitable response sent by the server.

 - In your own words, describe what an API is.

-> An API is ...
+> An API is simply an interface to interact with an external database or service.

 - In your own words, describe the purpose of Postman.

-> Postman is an application that ...
+> Postman is an application that allow the developer to craft requests and analyse responses (and server behavior).